-Make the change from consuming ultra processed foods like white bread and sugary products to eating whole foods that have high nutrient density.
-These are whole foods and they are close to their natural state.
-Therefore, they do not have added sugars, starches, or other manufactured ingredients.
+Make the change from consuming ultra-processed foods like white bread and sugary products to eating more whole foods that have high nutrient density.
+Whole foods don't have added sugars, starches, or other manufactured ingredients.

-Consuming whole foods aligns with federal dietary guidelines focusing on consuming real, unprocessed foods; it is an incredibly safe and healthy diet.
-Additionally, whole foods typically are more nutrient-dense than heavily processed food with a high ratio of vitamins, minerals, and phytonutrients (nutrients from plants) to calories.
+Plus they're more nutrient-dense than heavily processed food.
+They contain a high ratio of vitamins, minerals, and phytonutrients (nutrients from plants) to calories.

 Focus on Fiber

-OLIPOP is the fastest-growing functional beverage in the US and, so far, has contributed more than 75 million grams of fiber to the American diet.
-Our co-founder and formulator, Ben, has spent years searching for ingredients backed by research and has historical evidence of working to fuel our microbiomes and improve our digestive health.
+Today, OLIPOP is one of the fastest-growing functional beverages in the US.
+And, so far, we've contributed more than 75 million grams of fiber to the American diet.

 - Vani Hari, Feeding You Lies: How to Unravel the Food Industry’s Playbook and Reclaim Your Health (Hay House Inc, 2019).